b0wti3/hm_lib/README.md

 Currently, the project is in pre-alpha development, and should move to closed alpha testing early 2019.

 ## How can I contribute?
 APL is currently being developed mainly by myself, but I am very welcome to collaboration with this project.
-A task list of tasks that need to be done is currently being made available.
+A list of tasks that need to be done is currently being made available ([found here](/task_list.md)).
 If you are interested in helping with one or more of those tasks, please contact me either directly in Discord (MB#7895), or within the [Unofficial Hackmud Server](https://discord.gg/Cfkddk6).

 #### This page will be updated as more work is done on this Project.
 #### Additional information can be found in the [Wiki](https://github.com/b0wti3/hm_lib/wiki).